 - High fever that doesn’t go down after taking acetaminophen

-When you have influenza, you can spread it to others.
+When you have the flu, you can spread it to others.
 Here’s what you can do to help prevent it from spreading:

 - Stay home when you’re sick.